 A best practice to start your spiritual shadow work is testing your current path.
 Testing and retesting our path is a best practice.
 Answering the questions above will help you understand the trajectory of your thoughts.

-Testing is something you should do regularly.
-That way, you won’t take a wrong turn and waste time.
+Testing is something you should do regularly, that way, you won’t take a wrong turn and waste time.
 Perhaps you’ve been on the same spiritual road for a long time.
 Ask yourself, is your current path producing a positive shadow?
 Or maybe your spiritual practice is failing to produce positive results?
+It happens to almost everyone at some time.
+Don’t be afraid to question and test.

-Organized religion does not want you to test your path if you are a paying customer.
-They do a lot to tie you into their system by linking you, your family, and friends.
-These tactics make it hard to question or leave.
-However, many people find creating an original path.
+Organized religion does not want you to test your path, they want to keep you a paying customer.
+They try hard to keep you tied into their system by linking you, your family, and friends.
+These tactics make it hard to leave.
+However, many people find ways to break this cycle and create their own spiritual path.
+Are you one of them?

 Inner work is safe because it’s the best way to confront and remove the harmful programming of negative bias and prejudice.
 That doesn’t mean it is fun.
-It’s hard work that brings up many powerful emotions, but it’s well worth the effort.
+It’s hard work that brings up many powerful emotions, but it’s worthwhile.

 One of the most important life lessons is learning to question everything.
 Start with your own beliefs.
 As yourself, if what I believe is wrong, do I want to know?
 If what I think is wrong, can I change what I believe?
 Regardless of what religion tells you, questioning your path is safe and prudent.

-Many people don’t get to choose what beliefs they inherit.
+Many people inherit their belief system they do not get to choose.
 Parents indoctrinate children into their belief systems.
 So many people inherit their spiritual beliefs and never question them, which is a mistake.

 It’s a good idea to observe your thinking.
 Ensure you are not or reinforcing negative bias and prejudice.
 Make sure you are an explorer and not a follower.
 Learn tools to expand awareness and explore higher states of consciousness.